 Don’t let a stigma stop your growth.

 A very common and well-known pose by even those who don’t practice is Downward Dog.
 It can help get rid of stiffness and back pain, as well as boost circulation to get that blood pumping.
-Acting as a good check-in pose, you can feel the stretch in your arms, legs and back for that all-in-one stretch.
+Acting as a good check-in pose, you can feel the stretch in your arms, legs and back for that all-in-one body and muscles stretch.

 Cat-Cow is a great pose to focus on your breathing.
-It can release tension in the neck and improves spinal flexibility.
+It can release tension in the neck muscle and improves spinal flexibility.
 As a result of helping with spinal alignment, it improves your posture which is highly beneficial for not only training, but everyday life.

-How to: Start on your hands and knees in a neutral position.
+How to: Start on your hands, knees, and spine in a neutral position.
 Your hands should be directly under your shoulders.
 To enter Cow Pose, inhale as your belly drops towards the floor.
 Lift your chin and chest to the ceiling.
 From here, you move to Cat Pose.
 On the exhale, draw your belly to your spine and round your back.
 It should look like a cat stretching, hence Cat Pose.
 Gently bring your chin to your chest.
 Repeat the process to return to Cow Pose and switch between the two for the desired amount of reps.

 Standing Forward Fold